 There is no point in ads that don't work, and what we're increasingly producing is advertising that not only doesn’t work but is at the same time unpopular with the public whilst abusing their trust.

-Who Cares? was started because we believe that there are many of us who have both the desire and the skills to put the craft back into the ad business, to reclaim primacy for professional skills over machines and to create better advertising.
+The Advertising: Who Cares? movement was started because we believe that there are many of us who have both the desire and the skills to put the craft back into the ad business, to reclaim primacy for professional skills over machines and to create better advertising; advertising that resonates with the public and which works.

 Who Cares?
 We think you do.